3MFConsortium/spec_displacement/3MF Displacement Extension.md

 The \<object> element is enhanced with a new attribute "did" to specify an optional default displacement group in the triangle mesh.

-**did** - Specifies the default desplacement map ID for the triangles in the mesh.
+**did** - Specifies the default displacement map ID for the triangles in the mesh.
 This ID is ignored is no displacement maps is selected in any triangle.

 ## 4.1 Triangle
 Element **\<triangle>**